Polygon segmentations

 return splits_selected, triangulations_edges, splitters_selceted

-However, this algorithm is not perfect, and there are some problems.
-Because this algorithm uses the weights for computing scores, it may be sensitive to them.
-Look at the below figures.
+However, this algorithm is not perfect and has some problems.
+Because it uses weights for computing the scores, it can be sensitive to them.
+The figures below illustrate this.

-The first is good case, and the second is bad case.
+The first shows a successful case, and the second shows a failure case.

-Since these problems cannot be handled by my naive algorithm, I first used the algorithm to process the raw polygon data and then labeled it manually like the following.
+Since these problems cannot be handled by the naive algorithm, the algorithm was first used to process the raw polygon data, after which the data was labeled manually as follows.

-So now I have approximately 40000 data with augmented originals.
-The all dataset can be found
+This produced approximately 40000 data points, including augmented originals.
+The full dataset can be found

 here.